clvv/fasd/README.md

 # Install

-There are two ways to get `fasd` working your shell.
+There are two ways to get `fasd` working in your shell.

 1. You can directly source `fasd` in your POSIX complaint shell.